mghaderizefreh/RIValidation/README.md

 where `<NL>` is the number of lines in input file `<fileName>`

 # plots
-for getting the plots, concatenate similar files (remove redundant headers) and run the file plots.R.
+for getting the plots, concatenate similar files (remove redundant headers) and run the file `plots.R`.
 The data used for the paper are compressed and put in the folder results.

+# tables
+Table 2 and 3 can be reproduced from the uploaded datasets in this repo.
+Run `RocTables.R`